-The Information Technology Weihenstephan runs nine IT rooms, six of which are available for use all day.
+The Information Technology Weihenstephan runs nine IT rooms, six of which are available for use 24 hours a day.

 The IT rooms are equipped differently.
 Students have computer stations with diverse software, Notebooks, printers, scanners, DVD-burners, slide and film scanners, video processing and plotters at their disposal free of charge.

 Furthermore, students receive an e-mail account, online memory space, and campus WLAN access.
 Technical questions are dealt with during the day by competent contact partners at the Help Desk.

 There are seven additional work rooms throughout the campus for students’ use.

 Most students live close to the campus in Freising.

 The Student Union Munich runs four student residences with a total of 738 single rooms, 220 apartments, and two flats for married couples.